-Martin's history with the condition
+Martin's History with the Condition

 "When I was 27 years old, I woke up paralyzed from the neck down and didn't think I would see past that day.
-Until the doctors told me I'd had a severe anxiety attack, I never thought about depression.
-From that day, I began to take my mental health seriously.
+It wasn't until the doctors told me I'd had a severe anxiety attack that I thought I could have depression.

 "Writing about my experiences has helped me come to terms with my mental health.
-It is an incredibly effective coping strategy, and I believe that talking about my depression saved my life."
+It is an incredibly effective coping strategy.
+I believe that talking openly about depression has saved my life."